dickdavis/model-context-protocol-rb/README.md

 The `ModelContextProtocol::Server::Tool` base class allows subclasses to define a tool that the MCP client can use.

-Define the tool properties and schemas, then implement the `call` method to build your tool response.
-Arguments from the MCP client and server context are available, along with logging capabilities.
+Define the tool properties and schemas, then implement the `call` method to build your tool.
+Any arguments passed to the tool from the MCP client will be available in the `arguments` hash with symbol keys (e.g., `arguments[:argument_name]`), and any context values provided in the server configuration will be available in the `context` hash.
+Use the `respond_with` instance method to ensure your prompt responds with appropriately formatted response data.

+You can also send MCP log messages to clients from within your tool by calling a valid logger level method on the `client_logger` and passing a string message.

 ### Tool Definition